 Table 2 clearly shows that the optimum value of FA substitution is 30%.
 Any further increase in percentage of FA replacement shows a decrease in strength of concrete.
+This argument is totally in line with the literature review of the research work.
+The reason for strength reduction beyond this percentage may be attributed to the fact of lower Pozzolanic activity in concrete due to absence of cement percentage.
 The results for 28.5 hours (accelerated cured) tests and for 28-days (Normal Cured) tests are graphically shown in Figs. 2-3.